mo-azfar/Znuny-Discord-Notification/README.md

 	b) execute discord.pl

 		- this scripts will open an DM channel between bot and selected agent.
+		- this scripts will update agent personal preferences -> Miscellaneous > User Discord Channel ID field with Discord Channel ID value.
 		- you need to enter Discord User ID obtained from 6(a) above.
-		- this scripts later will update agent preferences with Channel ID.
+		- this script only need to run once per agents / users.
 ***
 7. Create a new Ticket Notification